GarimaChauhan16/PythonAPI/README.md

 ## Observable Trends

 1. As expected, there is a strong correlation between the latitude and the max temperature values.
 The weather tends to get hotter as we approach equator.
-However, the maximum temperature is not exactly at the equator but slightly above (approx. 20o – 25o) the equator.
+However, the maximum temperature is not exactly at the equator but slightly above (approx. 20o â€“ 25o) the equator.

 ![max_temp](Code/Images/Max_Temp.png)